tan2pow16/RandomStuff/README.md

 # RandomStuff

-Some random codes I made in order to decrypt/unpack some Java malware packers.
+Some random codes I made or stuffs I gathered that I'd like to share.